caliog/NPCLib/README.md

 NPCLib
 ======

-Current Craftbukkit Version: 1.6.2...
-Dev Build
+Current Craftbukkit Version: 1.7.2...
+Beta Build

 A Library to spawn and to manage npcs